Olivia-Murray/Olivia-Murray.github.io/essays/What-is-a-Computer.md

 ---

 <img class="ui tiny right spaced image" src="../images/degree_difficulty.jpg">*Difficulty: a thing that is hard to accomplish, deal with, or understand.*
+<blockquote>“Sometimes it is the people no one can imagine anything of who do the things no one can imagine.”
+― Alan Turing</blockquote>

 ## What is a Computer?